Networked-loan: Background

 The origin of networked-guarantee loans is as follows.
 Usually, it's difficult for small and medium businesses to meet the requirements of commercial banks, which are originally designed for large-scale industries.
 Most of these enterprises in the stage of rapid expansion are difficult to obtain loan funds from the banks.
 However, they are allowed to seek a guarantee from other businesses in some Asian countries.
 When more and more enterprises are involved, they form networks with complex structures.
 In practice, there can be more than one guarantor per loan transaction, and there may be multiple loan transactions for a single guarantor in a given period.
-Once the loan is approved, the company can usually immediately obtain the full amount of the loan and begin to repay the bank via a regular installment plan, until the end of the agreement.
+Once the loan is approved, the company can usually immediately obtain the full amount of the loan and begin to repay the bank via a regular installment plan, until the end of the agreement.In an economic upturn, guarantee loans can meet the financial needs of unqualified small and medium-sized firms.
+However, in the economic downturn, default contagion may spread like a virus through the guarantee network, leading to large-scale defaults or even systemic financial crises.

 Procedure

 The figure shows a typical procedure for network-guaranteed loans.
 It includes five modules.
 First of all, the borrower finds several guarantors to provide credit guarantees and signs the contracts with the banks.
 Then the banks perform a pre-loan risk assessment, and if passed the borrower receives the funds and repays the interests and principal (or partial) regularly according to the loan contract.
 The bank monitors the repayment status and conducts a post-loan risk assessment.
 Suppose the borrower fails to repay the rest part of the loan, its guarantors have to pay as the contract address.